 The Executive Committee of the Board of Trustees should determine which subcommittee of the board should review and assess the merits of the petition before bringing the petition to the full board.
-Within no more than 60 days after the close of the community input phase, the designated subcommittee of the Board of Trustees should begin its review and decision process, which should conclude within three months, although it may be extended at the discretion of the chair.
+Within no more than 60 days after the close of the community input phase, the designated subcommittee of the board should begin its review and decision process, which should conclude within three months, although it may be extended at the discretion of the chair.
 Any decision should be issued when classes are in session.

-The Board of Trustees should announce any decision to not remove a name, to remove a name, or to take some other action concerning the name of a campus building or facility, indoor or outdoor space, a professorship, or other activity or program or commemorative to the Trinity community and should provide transparency into the process and reasoning behind the decision.
+The board should announce to the Trinity community any decision to retain a name, to remove a name, or to take some other action concerning the name of a campus building or facility, indoor or outdoor space, professorship, or other activity or program or commemorative and should provide transparency into the process and reasoning behind the decision.